 The University of Michigan is committed to supporting people with accessibility needs and making our websites and patient surveys more accessible to everyone.
 If you have problems with technology accessibility, which also includes filling out patient surveys such as the Press Ganey Survey, please contact:

-Phil Deaton, Digital Information Accessibility Coordinator, Office of Institutional Equity
+Phil Deaton, Digital Information Accessibility Coordinator, Equity, Civil Rights, and Title IX (ECRT)

 The Office for Health Equity & Inclusion (OHEI) develops mechanisms for inclusion, diversity, and cultural sensitivity among faculty, students, and staff at Michigan Medicine.
 Their mission is to champion diversity and inclusion for our patients, our community, and society.